-In this section, we compare the computational complexity of each method.
-The average CPU times that each method takes when $p=10$ are reported in Table \ref{tab:time}.
-The computation time is recorded in a simulated distributed environment on a RedHat Enterprise Linux cluster containing 524 Lenovo SD650 nodes interconnected by high-speed networks.
-On each computer node, two Intel Xeon Platinum 8268 24C 205W 2.9GHz Processors are equipped with 48 processing cores.

-In Table \ref{tab:time}, we first notice that the speed of {\mSMSE} is much faster than the pooled estimator and the discrepancy greatly increases when $n$ gets larger.
-Second, the computation time of {\mSMSE} is comparable to {\AvgSMSE}.
-This result may seem counterintuitive since {\mSMSE} still requires running an SMSE on the first machine for the initial estimator.
-However, since the computation time of {\AvgSMSE} is mainly determined by the maximum computation time of the $L$ local machines, {\AvgSMSE} greatly suffers from the computational performance of the ``worst'' machine, especially when the number of machines is large.
-On the other hand, {\mSMSE} only runs SMSE on one machine and therefore achieves comparable computation time in the experiments.

-\section{Conclusion and Future Works}
+\section{Conclusion and future works}

-In this paper, we study the semi-parametric binary response model in a distributed environment.
-The problem has been studied in \cite{shi2018massive} with the maximum score estimator {\AvgMSE} from the perspective of its statistical properties.
-We provide two algorithms to achieve faster convergence rates under relaxed constraints on the number of machines $L$: (1) the first approach {\AvgSMSE} is a one-round divide-and-conquer type algorithm on a smoothed objective; (2) the second approach {\mSMSE} completely removes the constraints via iterative smoothing in a multi-round procedure.
-From the statistical perspective, {\mSMSE} achieves the optimal non-parametric rate of convergence; from the algorithmic perspective, it achieves quadratic convergence with respect to the number of iterations, up to the statistical error rate.
-We further provide two generalizations of the problem: how to handle the heterogeneity of datasets with covariate shift and how to translate the problem to high-dimensional settings.
+In this paper, we study the semiparametric binary response model in a distributed environment.
+The problem has been studied in \cite{shi2018massive} with the maximum score estimator \texttt{(Avg-MSE)} from the perspective of its statistical properties.
+We provide two algorithms to achieve faster convergence rates under relaxed constraints on the number of machines $L$: (1) the first approach \texttt{(Avg-SMSE)} is a one-shot divide-and-conquer type algorithm on a smoothed objective; (2) the second approach \texttt{(mSMSE)} completely removes the constraints via iterative smoothing in a multiround procedure.
+From the statistical perspective, \texttt{(mSMSE)} achieves the optimal nonparametric rate of convergence; from the algorithmic perspective, it achieves quadratic convergence with respect to the number of iterations, up to the statistical error rate.
+We further provide two generalizations of the problem: how to handle the heterogeneity of data sets and how to translate the problem to high-dimensional settings.